backgroundclouds/CCBblog/_posts/2024-1-30-Napolean-and-implications-of-scope.md

 ---
 layout: post
-title: "Napolean and implications of scope"
+title: "Napolean and Implications of Scope"
 description: Using Napoleon as a jumping-off point to explore scope, modularity, and various aspects of complexity across mediums and sciences––
 image: assets/images/posts/scope/Scope-Cover.jpg
 categories: brand